ssteele/job-apps/README.md

         ],
     ]);

+###Document Generation

+In `src/app/config.php`, there are several options you can toggle on or off:

+    const AUTO_GENERATE_LATEX_DOCUMENTS = true;                     // if true, the application will generate resumes and cover letters using LaTeX const AUTO_GENERATE_PHP_INTERVIEWS = true;                      // if true, the application will generate interview php files const AUTO_CURL_HTML_POSTINGS = true;                           // if true, the application will fetch job posting markup and save it locally

+####Auto-Generation (easy)

+Setting the above values to true turns on automatic document generation.
+This allows you to generate assets at the click of the mouse.
+You can generate a resume and cover letter, as well as save a local copy of of the job posting for applications with 'potential' status by setting the appropriate `Job` object propery (see 'Find and Track Jobs' above) and clicking the appropriate icon.
+Once you have applied and you've updated the application to 'applied' status, you can add interviews to the `Job`, click the 'spinny' icon, and the application will copy a PHP script from template that you can customize for that interview in `src/jobs/interviews/`.

+####Manual Generation (not as easy)

+If you have `AUTO_GENERATE_LATEX_DOCUMENTS`, `AUTO_GENERATE_PHP_INTERVIEWS`, and `AUTO_CURL_HTML_POSTINGS` set to 'false', you'll have to manually create assets and copy them to the correct place in the application if you want to track them.
 A couple of mock applications have been populated into the app to give you a sense of where to put things.
 The app will alert you what to name files with a click the appropriate icon/text.
 The basic workflow is to copy the filename text from the alert box, navigate to the appropriate folder in the jobs directory (postings, cover-letters, or resumes), and save a new file named from the copied filename.
 Note: new job entries must have a status of 'dream' or 'potential' when following the examples below.
 Otherwise the app assumes you don't want to save an archive of the posting, or that you do not want to track a resume or cover letter.

 Click on the lefthand date of a new entry to save a local copy of the job posting (must copy the original job posting page's source into the new file).
 Save cover letters and resumes for potential applications with a mouse click over the envelope and page icon outlines to the right.
 If your cover letter was, say, an email instead of a PDF, change the extension of the new file to 'txt' instead of 'pdf.'
 Later, we'll also save interviews by adding an entry to the interviews array (see code above) and clicking the spinning arrow: See Interview Pages section below for more.

 ###Easily Create Custom Resumes and Cover Letters (optional)

-For this you'll need to set LaTeX up on your machine.
+For auto-generated documents, you'll need to set LaTeX up on your machine.
 A basic layout and bash scripts are included.
 There is also a large selection of layout templates online available for download.
 I like this approach because customizing a resume or cover letter for a job and authoring out PDFs is a breeze once it's set up... just customize a tex file for a specific job and run the script.
 Word of warning: LaTeX can be really burdensome if you want to tweak something on your layout.

 Here's how I installed it: